nikhiljjoshi/evoNik/README.md

 ## TO DO
 1. Move class variables from public to private and add get/setters
-1. Pass parameters runtime using boost::program_options
+1. Pass parameters runtime using boost::program_options in evoNik